 The fabulous sushi spot at Stack are expanding, now with a coming soon location in my very own hometown of Whitley Bay.
 The sushi is amazing, and I really like how in normal times you can just have a chat with them and tell them what you like rather than always sticking to the menu.

 I’ve had a couple of takeaways during the past year to get my fix while we can’t visit in person, so I hope they’ll also be offering takeaway from the Whitley Bay venue.
-They haven’t said specifically when they are opening, but it looks like it will be in a few months.
+They’re set to announce an opening date any day now based on their instagram updates.
 Very excited about this one.

 Hesleyside Huts Skylark